-Foreign insurers or brokers can establish representative offices in Vietnam.
-The foreign insurer or broker must have been operating for at least five years and must have "a co-operative relationship with the Vietnamese bodies and organisations': Representative offices are not permitted to conduct insurance business in Vietnam.
+Foreign insurers, reinsurers, finance and insurance corporations, or brokers can establish representative offices in Vietnam.
+The foreign insurer or broker must have been operating for at least five preceding years.
+Representative offices are not permitted to conduct insurance business in Vietnam.

 Nil.
-All restrictions on the ability of foreign insurers to establish 100 per cent foreign-owned subsidiaries were removed on January 1, 2008 according to Vietnam's WTO Commitments.
-Some restrictions remain on the ability of foreign life insurers to establish branches in Vietnam; and of foreign non-financial institutions to provide cross-border insurance auxiliary services in Vietnam from State members of the Regional Comprehensive Economic Partnership (RCEP) Agreement expected to take effect on January 1, 2022.
+All restrictions on the ability of foreign insurers, brokers and reinsurers to establish 100 per cent foreignowned subsidiaries were respectively removed on January 1, 2008 according to Vietnam's WTO Commitments, on April 1, 2001 according to Law on Insurance Business 2000 (as amended), and on January 1, 2023 according to Law on Insurance Business 2022.
+Some restrictions remain on the ability of foreign life insurers to establish branches in Vietnam; and of foreign non-financial institutions to provide cross-border insurance auxiliary services in Vietnam from State members of the Regional Comprehensive Economic Partnership (RCEP) Agreement, which took effect on January 1, 2022.

-Divisions, splits, mergers, amalgamations, conversions of the form, transfers of ten per cent or more of the charter Capital or dissolution/shutdown of an insurer, insurance broker or foreign insurer's branch require prior written approval of the MOF.
-Written approvals from MOF are also required for a wide range of changes including a change of name; adjustment in charter or allocated capital; establishment and closure of branches and representative offices, conversion of a representative office into a branch; relocation of head office, branches, representative offices; revision to the content, scope and duration of operations; appointment or change of the Chairperson of the Board of Directors, Chairperson of the Members' Council, Chairperson of the Company, General Director/Director (CEO), Appointed Actuary of life and/or health insurer, or Reserving Appointed Actuary of general insurer, reinsurer, or foreign insurer's branch.
+The following require prior written approval of the MOF: divisions, splits, mergers, amalgamations, conversions of form, transfers of shares or ownership interests that result in shareholders/members contributing capital owning at least ten per cent or more of the charter capital or less than ten per cent of the charter capital, and dissolution/shutdown of an insurer, reinsurer, insurance broker or foreign insurer or reinsurer's branch.

+Written approvals from MOF are also required for a wide range of changes including a change of name or headquarters address; adjustment in charter or allocated capital; establishment of new branches, representative offices and other types of commercial establishment of an insurance broker in foreign countries, revision to the content, scope and duration of operations; appointment or change of the Chairperson of the Board of Directors, Chairperson of the Members' Council, Chairperson of the Company, General Director/ Director (CEO), Appointed Actuary of life and/or health insurer, or Reserving Appointed Actuary of the general insurer, reinsurer, or foreign general insurer's branch.

-An insurer or broker wishing to establish a branch or representative office or convert a representative office to a branch must satisfy certain statutory requirements, including, among others: (i) the owner's equity in the nearest financial statement is not lower than the legal capital level; (ii) the regulations on solvency margin are adhered to; (iii) the total sum of fines, if incurred in 12 months prior to the application for establishment of the branch or representative office for any administration violations regarding insurance business, does not add up to VND400m; and (iv) an application file is submitted to the MOF (which shall within 14 working days upon receiving the valid and adequate application, issue its approval or provide explanations for rejection of the application in writing),
+An insurer or broker wishing to establish a branch or representative office, or convert a representative office to a branch, must satisfy certain statutory requirements, including, among others: (i) the owner's equity in the most recent financial statement must not be lower than the legal capital level; (ii) the regulations on solvency margin must be adhered to; (iii) the total sum of fines for any administration violations regarding the insurance business (if any) incurred in 12 months prior to the application, does not exceed VND400m; and (iv) an application file is submitted to the MOF (which shall within 14 working days upon receiving the valid and complete application, either issue its approval or provide a written explanation for rejecting the application).